vickitah/phase-0-completing-assignments-codegrade/README.md

   1) has a file named myfile.md

 1) This assignment
-      has a file named myfile.md:
+      has a file named myfilnpm ie.md:
     AssertionError: No file named 'myfile.md' found.
 Create one in the root of the assignment's directory: value: expected './myfile.md' to exist

 1 passing (5ms)